-We have audited the accompanying financial statements of the PALO ALTO UNIVERSITY, INC. (the University) which comprise the statements of financial position as of July 31, 2014 and 2013, and the related statements of activities and change in net assets and cash flows for the years then ended and the related notes to the financial statements.
+We have audited the accompanying financial statements of PALO ALTO UNIVERSITY, INC. (the University) which comprise the statements of financial position as of July 31, 2015 and 2014, and the related statements of activities and change in net assets and cash flows for the years then ended and the related notes to the financial statements.